-Readers share stories of dresses that have played important roles in their lives
+Readers Share Stories of Dresses That Have Played Important Roles in Their Lives

 We teamed up with Katriona Flynn, lecturer in fashion at TU Dublin, to ask readers to share their story of a dress that has played an important role in their lives.
 We were struck by the huge response, and how the physical features of the dresses played second string to the human stories around them, and the memories embedded within.
-Here’s a selection …As I edge closer to the end of my twenties, I launched into a wardrobe clearance mission to make space for a new chapter of style.
+Here’s a selection …One of my most well preserved memories is my parents’ wedding day.

-During this process, I walked down memory lane, revisiting and reminiscing on my fashion choices that defined the last decade.
-From the cringe-worthy college outfits that served me in my early twenties to the reliable light jacket that kept me warm on those not too hot, not too cold evenings in late summer.
-Among the many memories and outfits, a wave of nostalgia swept over me when I saw my black and white polka dot dress.
-A timeless, vintage piece that is filled with memories that evolved with my style throughout my twentie
+It’s been nearly a decade since they tied the knot in Sicily and still every detail of the ceremony is fresh in my mind.
+The sun was beating down on the hotel courtyard, my stepdad was doing everything in his power to not sweat through his shirt, and I was rehearsing my poem.
+I’d never been so excited to see my Mam.
+The dress was low cut with lace shoulder straps, and had a beaded floral design embroidered throughout.
+At the time I didn’t have any concept of fashion and knew very little about personal style.
+In truth she could’ve walked out in a €5 PLT dress and I would’ve still been in aw

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: TheGlossMag » / 🏆 9. in İE